couchbase/kafka-connect-couchbase/README.md

 ## Quickstart

-Start by setting up Couchbase Server, and loading sample bucket called `travel-sample`.
+Start by setting up Couchbase Server and loading sample bucket called `travel-sample`.

 To build a development version you'll need a recent version of Kafka.
 You can build kafka-connect-couchbase with Maven using the standard lifecycle phases.
 Build the connector jar: